-Most saunas are quite dry.
+Most saunas are pretty dry.
 You find benches on different levels.
-The higher you will go up, the hotter the temperature, and the stronger the sauna’s experience.
+The higher you go up, the hotter the temperature, and the stronger the sauna’s experience.

-There are Infrared saunas that are widely used by many people.
-They are not really saunas, but great for detoxification of the liver and the lymphatic system.
+There are Infrared saunas that many people widely use.
+They are not saunas but great for detoxification of the liver and the lymphatic system.
 I know many people who own an infrared sauna.
-By using the sauna every day, you will experience great health benefits.
+By using the sauna every day, you will experience significant health benefits.

-The heat of the sauna starts a reaction in the body beginning to perspire.
+The heat of the sauna starts a reaction in the body, beginning to sweat.
 Perspiration is a sign of autonomic responses trying to cool the body.

 If you feel the heat is unbearable, you better leave the room before feeling faint or ill.
 When you leave the room, the cooling down phasis starts.
 It is a part of the sauna cycle and very important.

 Better to wait some moments before showering cold or entering a cold plunge.
 The body reacts with an amount of circulatory stress.
 It is quite a shock for the body, but if the cooling down is done gradually, you will reap the benefits.
 Always drink a lot of pure water to hydrate your body.